Our Unwritten Seoul

 Our Unwritten Seoul is a 2025 South Korean television series starring Park Bo-young, Park Jin-young, and Ryu Kyung-soo.
 It aired on tvN from May 24, to June 29, 2025, every Saturday and Sunday at 21:20 (KST).
 It is available for streaming on Netflix.

 Synopsis

-Yoo Mi-ji and Yoo Mi-rae are identical twins of opposite personalities and lifestyles.
+Yoo Mi-ji and Yoo Mi-rae are identical twins with opposite personalities and lifestyles.
 Mi-ji was a promising sprinter, but she has now quit sports due to an injury and is living a free-spirited life in her hometown of Duson-ri, taking care of her grandmother without a plan for her future.
 Mi-rae has always been a model student and is a perfectionist working at a public corporation in Seoul.
 When Mi-ji finds out that her sister is struggling with workplace bullying, she suggests that they swap places for a few months.